A Local Structural Basis to Resolve Amorphous Ices: Methods

 \subsection{Automatic Feature Selection}

-We extract the most informative descriptors from the full set using an automated ranking procedure (Figure~\ref{fig:explanation}, Step 2).
-We define local environments using the 16 nearest neighbors, consistent with prior work suggesting that distinguishing LDA from HDA requires incorporating the second solvation shell~\cite{Martelli:2020, Donkor:2024, Faure:2024}.

-We assess the ability of each descriptor to discriminate between classes using mutual information (MI)~\cite{Shannon:1948}.
+We extract the most informative descriptors from the full set using an automated ranking procedure (Fig.~1, Step 2).
+We define local environments using the 16 nearest neighbors, consistent with prior work~\cite{Martelli:2020, Donkor:2024, Faure:2024}.
+We assess the ability of each descriptor to discriminate between classes (LDA-like and HDA-like) using mutual information (MI)~\cite{Shannon:1948}.
 MI quantifies the reduction in uncertainty about the class label upon observing a descriptor value and thus provides a model-free measure of discriminative power.
-For a feature $X$ and class label $Y$, the MI is defined as:
+For a feature $X$ and class label $Y$, where $x$ and $y$ denote particular values of $X$ and $Y$ respectively, the MI is defined as:

 where $p(x, y)$ is the joint probability density of feature $X$ and class label $Y$, and $p(x)$ and $p(y)$ are the corresponding distributions.
 We rank features by MI and retain those with MI values of at least 10\% of the maximum observed MI, such that all features are expected to possess useful information.